k-dominik/manual-ilastik-fiji-plugin-install/README.md

 We have hosted the latest version of the plugin on our download site:
 [https://files.ilastik.org/ilastik4ij-1.7.3.jar](https://files.ilastik.org/ilastik4ij-1.7.3.jar) (right click, save).

+## 2. Install

+### Preferred method:

+drag and drop the `ilastik4ij-1.7.3.jar` onto your imagej gui and you're done.

+if you prefer more involved ways:

-## 2. Copy the plugin to the Fiji plugin folder
+### Copy the plugin to the Fiji plugin folder (not needed if the above worked)

 This is specific to the operating system